Big Data Bowl

 The annual analytics contest explores statistical innovations in football — how the game is played and coached.

+Welcome to the NFL’s Big Data Bowl.
 The annual sports analytics contest from NFL Football Operations challenges members of the analytics community – from college students to professionals – to contribute to the NFL’s continuing evolution of the use of advanced analytics.
-The crowd-sourced competition uses data and technology to spur innovation that results in creating new insights, making the game more exciting for fans and protecting players from unnecessary risk.

 Powered by Amazon Web Services (AWS), contestants use traditional football data and Next Gen Stats to analyze and rethink trends and player performance, while also advancing the way football is played and coached.
 The Big Data Bowl aims to engage and empower the football analytics community to drive innovation.

-The sixth Annual Big Data Bowl
+The Eighth Annual Big Data Bowl

 The Big Data Bowl Structure